Simple and efficient four-cycle counting on sparse graphs: Principal algorithm

 \section{Principal algorithm}

-Our principal solution for counting all 4-cycles is given in Algorithm~\ref{alg:c4}.
+Our principal solution for counting 4-cycles is given in Algorithm~\ref{alg:c4}.
 We emphasize that the algorithm does not require explicit ordering of vertices in the graph data structure.
-We can determine $u\prec v$ during the runtime in constant-time (by looking up the degrees of $u$ and $v$).
-In Section~\ref{sec:opt} we describe how this algorithm can be optimized if the data structure were allowed to be pre-sorted by degree order, which eliminates many conditional checks.
+We can determine $u\prec v$ during the run in constant-time, by looking up the degrees of $u$ and $v$.
+In Section~\ref{sec:opt} we describe how this algorithm can be optimized if we pre-sort the data structure by degree order, which eliminates many conditional checks.

 To ensure that each $C_4$ is counted exactly once, we require $v$ to have higher degree (or label in the case of tie) than $u,w$, and $y$.
 The array $L$ is used to count the number of vertices $u \in N(v)$ where $u \prec v$ and $u$ itself has a neighbor $y\prec v$.
-There are $\binom{L(y)}{2}$ unique combinations of neighbor pairs $u,u'$ that give a $C_4$ of the form $\{v, u, y, u'\}$.
+There are $\binom{L(y)}{2}$ unique neighbor pairs $u,u'$ that give a $C_4$ of the form $\{v, u, y, u'\}$.
 To avoid spurious counting from subsequent starting vertices, the second pass at Lines~\ref{algc4:2ndpass_start}~--~\ref{algc4:2ndpass_end} clears the $L$ table.
 These steps are repeated for every vertex in $G$.

 Note that Algorithm~\ref{alg:c4} does not explicitly compute the binomial coefficient; instead it is implicitly computed via the identity $\sum_{i}^{L(y)-1} i = \binom{L(y)}{2}$.
 This observation can be used to obtain a particularly elegant variant of Algorithm~\ref{alg:c4} using hash tables in place of the $L$ array, which eliminates the second pass (Lines~\ref{algc4:2ndpass_start}~--~\ref{algc4:2ndpass_end}).
 See Appendix~\ref{app:hash} for further details.